qsniyg/maxurl/CONTRIBUTING.md

 Note: when submitting a pull request for a translation, please do not include the modified userscript.user.js, as it will increase the risk of merge conflicts.

-To add support for a new language, simply create a new .po file for the language code from [po/imu.pot](https://github.com/qsniyg/maxurl/blob/master/po/imu.pot).
+To add support for a new language, create a new .po file for the language code from [po/imu.pot](https://github.com/qsniyg/maxurl/blob/master/po/imu.pot), and make sure to translate `$language_native$` (the native word for your language, such as Français for French, or 한국어 for Korean).

 Website/rule contributions
 ==========================